NullDev/Arithmetica-Bot/assets/desc-dbl.md

 - Count with arithmetic expressions (`5^0, sqrt(4), i^2+4, log(10000, 10)`)
 - Slash commands
 - Arithmetic is toggleable
+- Toggleable Math-Only mode (counting only using arithmetic expressions)
 - Cooldown for new server members
 - Timeout for losers
 - Timeout increment factor for every fail